Frequently asked questions about BlueXP classification

 The following questions provide information on how to manage BlueXP classification and privacy settings.

-You can disable BlueXP classification from scanning an individual working environment, database, file share group, OneDrive account, or SharePoint account from the BlueXP classification Configuration page.
+You can disable BlueXP classification from scanning an individual working environment, database, or file share group from the BlueXP classification Configuration page.
+See Remove data sources from BlueXP classification.

-Can I instruct the service to exclude scanning data in certain directories?
+Can the service exclude scanning data in certain directories?

-Are snapshot copies that reside on ONTAP volumes scanned?
+Are snapshots that reside on ONTAP volumes scanned?

 No. BlueXP classification does not scan snapshots because the content is identical to the content in the volume.